 And so a theatre technician was born.

-Now 26, Steve Eiman is a freelance, non-union general technician who works steadily in collegiate theatre, Off-Broadway, and Off-Off-Broadway.
+Now 26, Eiman is a freelance, non-union general technician who works steadily in collegiate theatre, Off-Broadway, and Off-Off-Broadway.
 Or, to be more precise, who was working steadily in those realms until COVID-19 hit.

 After operating the soundboard for the school musicals in seventh and eighth grade, Eiman went on to continue their love of performance through marching band in high school and studying percussion in college.
 They used their classically trained ear to their advantage when mixing the audio board for live productions.